A Limp in the Woods (Day 85)

 The thing is, the path’s environs in Pennsylvania are lovely.
 Like the lumps, this was unexpected.
 There are flowers and streams and wildlife and views.
 All of it makes backpacking desirable.
 It seems where soles die, souls fly.
 I suspect if I were to call Pennsylvania home, I’d return, dare I say, to these hills often.
 But I’m glad I don’t call this state home.
 Those of us from the Sierra know prettier places, with smoother trails, where heaven and Earth--the mystical and the tangible--are hard to differentiate.
 Sierran spoiled sports.
 Why I ever felt the need to strike camp, I can’t say.

 But we’re here now, locked in the Penn, with the rocky red* carpet rolled out before us.
 So we plan to make the most of it.
-By hurrying elsewhere! (*Red with the blood of hands and knees.)
+By hurrying elsewhere! (* Red with the blood of hands and knees and elbows, etc.)

-Using each rock as a stepping stone, we’d cover twenty-two miles today.
+Using each rock as a stepping stone, we rocktopusses would cover twenty-two miles.
+Today.
 That’s one percent of the trail’s total length, damn near ten percent of PA’s portion!
-With more than half the trail behind us, we actually did two percent of the remaining AT.
+With more than half the trail behind us, we in fact did two percent of the remaining AT.
 The math should scare me into slowing down, as it assuredly will as I draw closer to trail’s terminus.
 (Many hikers speed up as their journeys near their end; others, like me, apply the brakes, since even the worst trail beats re-entering syphilization.)
 But for now this is the right way to travel.
 Is there a wrong way?
+Besides on hands and knees and elbows?
 I know not.

 We joked, as I’m sure scores of prior ATers had, that this was where trail maintainers stockpile rocks before sharpening them and placing ‘em back on the trail.
 A factory for the infliction of fury-upon-feet.
 Anyway, tradition told us we were to twirl or make a wish before adding a stone to the pile, much like you would at La Cruz de Ferro on the Camino De Santiago.
 Despite being stoned to death from the ground up, I had nothing to wish for.
 I was right where I wished I was.